Graduate Program Admission Procedures

 4) Cumulative undergraduate grade point average: Must be 3.0 or better for applicants to the masters program.
 Applicants to the Ph.D. program must have a minimum undergraduate grade point average of 3.0 and a minimum MA GPA of a 3.5.

-5) Official undergraduate and (where appropriate) graduate transcripts.
-These must be official transcripts sent by the appropriate office of the registrar of the college or university attended.
+5) Undergraduate and (where appropriate) graduate transcripts.
+Scanned copies of official transcripts can be uploaded during the application process.
+If admitted, please note that official transcripts must sent by the appropriate office of the registrar of the college or university attended before enrolling at OSU.